wpswings/upsell-order-bump-offer-for-woocommerce/readme.txt

 == Upgrade Notice ==

-= 3.0.0 – Released on 3 April 2025 =
+= 3.0.1 – Released on 23 April 2025 =
-* New: Latest WP (6.7.2) and WC (9.7.1) compatibility
-* New: Funnel Schedule
-* New: Global Funnel
-* New: Exclusive Offer
-* New: Smart Offer Upgrade
-* New: Pre-Designed Upsell Funnel Templates
-* New: Funnel List
-* New: One Click Upsell Shortcodes
-* New: Payment Gateway Support
-* New: Exit intent Popup for upsell funnel
-* New: Global CSS and JS
-* New: Dynamic Shipping Price on Upsell
-* New: Upsell Sales Report Tracking
-* New: GA4 and Facebook Pixel Tracking
+* New: Compatibility with WordPress 6.8 and WooCommerce 9.8.2
-* New: Product & Category Based Triggering
-* New: Schedule Offers
-* New: Upsell Templated Customization
-* New: Page Builder Support
+* Enhancement: Improved template appearance on Cart and Checkout pages.